Clear Search sequence regions

 • Sizes of these terms reflect their relevance to your search.

 The development of recyclable crosslinked thermosetting fibres is a challenging research topic.
 In the present work, we have designed and synthesized polyurethane fibres from fructose-derived 5-chloromethylfurfural (CMF) and lignin-derived monomeric phenols.
 The greenhouse gas emissions associated with the production of CMF showed comparable results to that of 5-hydroxymethylfurfural (HMF), a high potential sugar-based platform molecule.
 The wet-spun biobased polyurethane fibres produced could be conveniently crosslinked using Diels-Alder chemistry to effectively enhance the glass transition temperature and mechanical properties.
 At a mildly elevated temperature (140 °C), the chemically crosslinked fibres could be effectively de-crosslinked, which enabled complete separation from a mixture with poly(ethylene terephthalate) (PET) and cotton fibres.
-These results outline a potential strategy to design and fabricate new biobased fibres with reversible crosslinking, which may enable fibre-to-fibre recycling.© 2024 Wiley‐VCH GmbH.
+These results outline a potential strategy to design and fabricate new biobased fibres with reversible crosslinking, which may enable fibre-to-fibre recycling. © 2024 The Authors.
+ChemSusChem published by Wiley-VCH GmbH.

 Citation